arp242/elles/README.md

 This is mostly "just" `ls`, but a bit better.
 Nothing too fancy.

-I wanted some flexibility in which columns to display and a few other minor things; `ls` doesn't give you much options here.
+I wanted some flexibility in which columns to display and a few other minor things; `ls` doesn't give you many options here.
 It started as a simple shell script, and then became a simple Go program, and then things got rather of out of hand.